nightsense/pacping/README.md

 # pacping
 Compare response times of Arch Linux mirrors.

-`pacping all http 4` will compare http/ipv4 servers in all countries `pacping IS https 6` will compare https/ipv6 servers in Iceland

 ## usage

 pacping [country code] [protocol] [ipv]

+examples:
+- `pacping all http 4` will compare http/ipv4 servers in all countries
+- `pacping IS https 6` will compare https/ipv6 servers in Iceland

 ## country code